10bo/covid-pass-harvester/README.md

 **COVID QR passes are now required by law for entry to some establishments in areas of the UK.
 This now means that consumers are less likely to be reluctant to provide personal details to establishments who would otherwise not have access to this information.**

+## Latest Release

+Click here to use the latest version of the app: https://covidpass.tennant.io/

 ## Reasons to Collect and Process QR Data

 The QR data often contains personal information on consumers.
 With this information, it can be: